-Masthead Maine will stop printing the Monday editions of four of its five daily newspapers starting March 2.
+Masthead Maine, the largest newspaper publishing company in the state, will stop printing the Monday editions of four of its five daily newspapers starting in March.

 Part of an effort to save staff jobs, the move reflects larger pressures facing journalism and the newspaper industry.